kapil-goel952/Notes-Assistance-AI/README.md

 Each note contains:

-* Note title
+- Note title
-* Note content
+- Note content

-Notes are stored locally in a JSON file.
+Notes are stored in **Cloud Firestore**.

 ---

 ### 📖 View Notes

-View all previously saved notes in an organized interface.
+View all saved notes in an organized interface.

-Each note can be expanded to read its complete content.
+Users can expand notes to read their complete content.

 ---

 ### 🔎 Search Notes

-Search through your saved notes using keywords.
+Search through saved notes using keywords.

 The search checks both:

-* Note titles
+- Note titles
-* Note content
+- Note content

 This makes it easier to quickly find specific information.

 ---

+### ✏️ Edit Notes

+Existing notes can be edited directly from the application.

+Users can update:

+- Note title
+- Note content

+The updated note is then saved back to Firestore.

+---

+### 🗑️ Delete Notes

+Users can delete notes they no longer need.

+The selected note is removed from the user's Firestore data.

+---

 ### 🧠 Ask AI About Notes

-This is the core AI feature of the project.
+This is one of the core AI features of the project.

 Users can ask Gemini questions based specifically on their saved notes.